Faces Behind the Screen: Stu

 Incredibly, Stu is now picking up where he left off 40 years ago:

 - A year ago this weekend, I started performing live again for the first time in 35 years.
-And I’m about to go into the studio to record new music for the first time in 40 years in several weeks, so it’s very exciting.
+And since mid February I have been in the studio recording new music for the first time in 40 years with a plan to re-emerge musically in that world.

 On the side, Stu works as a speaker, talking in front of audiences interested in his powerful life-story of living with and gradually learning to overcome hearing loss.
 Stu also works as a blog writer for both a travel company and a hearing aid company.
 Emerging hearing aid technology is one of his stronger interests, especially since developments in that industry have had a direct and positive impact on his life.
 Stu says he’s always trying new things when it comes to balancing the hearing aid technology with conventional studio recording techniques:

 The digital technology has come in …and in many ways it’s terrific.
-But, there are experts in music who are saying that the old analog hearing aids are actually better to hear music with than some of the new digital hearing aids.
-So, I’m experimenting with all of them.
+But, there are experts in music who are saying that the old analog hearing aids might in some circumstances be better for music than some of the new digital hearing aids.
+So, I’m experimenting with a series of tech adjustments.

-I just had a set of ear monitors made from a company called Sensaphonics in Chicago.
-The right ear monitor is a hearing aid and the left is called the CROS.
+Dr. Brian Fligor in Mansfield, MA had a set of ear monitors customized for me from Sensaphonics in Chicago.
+The right ear monitor is a hearing aid and the left is called the CROS, which picks up sounds and wirelessly sends it to the right ear, my hearing ear.

 …I can’t wear a set of headphones in the studio because my hearing is too dull.
-With the monitors, it boosts the volume.
+With the monitors, it boosts the volume like a hearing aid does.
 I’m able to hear, sing into the microphone, and record as well.

-Dave Matthews and a lot of artists are starting to use that on stage because they’re no longer using loud monitors and speakers, because that’s what blew everybody’s hearing out.
-When you’ve got ear monitors, you’re able to control what it is you’re hearing rather than the whole band.
+Dave Matthews and other artists are starting to use that on stage because they’re no longer using loud monitors and speakers — that’s what blew everybody’s hearing out.
+When you’ve got ear monitors, you’re able to control what it is you’re hearing.

 So, Dave Matthews might say, give me a little guitar, give me a little piano and drum.
 That’s all I want.
 I don’t want anything else in there.

 He adds that although hearing aid technology is better today than it ever has been, his experience with hearing rehabilitation has had the most profound impact on his hearing and his ability to make music.
-It has taught his brain to hear more through “listening more,” or actively looking for and identifying a speaker’s visual and aural cues such as lip movement and common sounds associated with certain words.
+It has allowed the brain to hear more through simply “listening more,” and by using visual cues as well through speech and facial reading.
 This process can effectively retrain the brain to experience hearing with the aid of one’s vision and cognition.
-Hearing rehabilitation can also be used to help adults avoid dementia, as hearing loss can render certain parts of the brain dormant.
+Hearing rehabilitation can also be used to help adults avoid dementia, as hearing loss and the isolation it can cause can quiet certain parts of the brain that impact healthy functioning.

 “ Being visible again is really a wonderful thing…”